Family Therapy for Addiction Treatment

 - Colleagues

-What Happens if Family Members Will Not Participate in Therapy?
+What if Family Members will not Participate in Therapy?

 In some families, there may be strained relationships.
 Not everyone may be willing to participate in therapy meant to restore or repair the family dynamic.
 Other family members and the person with the addiction should not take this personally.
 Family members who are unwilling to participate may be fearful of change, skeptical of the effectiveness of therapy, or have other concerns.
-Therapists start with the family members who are willing to participate.
-Others may simply need time, and they can join when they are ready.
+Therapists begin facilitating and initiating work with the family members who are willing to participate.
+Others may simply need time, and can join in sessions when they are ready.

 Finding the Right Family Therapist